tjd1234/cmpt135spring2024/obsidian/135website2024/Calculating large powers.md

 10100
 ```

 These are the [[binary number|binary numbers]] from 1 to 20 (!).
-In addition to (quickly) calculating powers, we've also apparently created an algorithm that generates the [[binary number|binary numbers]].
+In addition to (quickly) calculating powers, we've also created an algorithm that generates the [[binary number|binary numbers]].

-To figure out the number of multiplications, first note that a 0 means 1 multiplication is done, and a 1 means two multiplications are done.
+To figure out the total number of multiplications, first note that a 0 means 1 multiplication is done, and a 1 means two multiplications are done.
 If we knew the number of bits in the binary representation of $n$, then we could use that to estimate the number of multiplications done when `power_recur_fast` calculates  $a^n$.

 A positive integer $n$ has about $\log_2 n$ bits when represented in binary.
 So, *at worst*, if every bit were a 1, then $2\log_2 n$ multiplications would be done.
 This is *much* smaller than the $n - 1$ multiplications done by the obvious algorithm.